jimsrc/c_lessons/README.md

 ### **global**:
 use of global variables w/ linked objects.

-This code handles/modifies a global variables from different linked objects.
+This code handles/modifies a global variable from different linked objects.
 To run:

 ```bash